 How to Grow Fuji Apple Trees

-When I lived in Harrison, Arkansas, I had three apple trees in my back yard and had no idea how to make them produce apples that were actually edible.
-But, having moved a few thousand miles up to Washington state, I have learned that, if there's one thing they know how to do in Washington, it's grow delicious apples!
+At one time we had three apple trees in our backyard but had no idea how to make them produce apples that were actually edible.
+Later, after moving to Washington state, we learned that if there's one thing they know how to do in Washington, it's growing delicious apples!

 About half of all the apples grown in America are grown in Washington state This article will show you how to grow my very favorite apple tree - the Fuji apple, which is about the size of a baseball.
 They contain about 10% sugar and are tasty, tasty, tasty!
 Washington state produces around 150,000 tons of Fuji apples each year.